-In North America, we lease silica quartz mine sites in Tacoma, Washington and Reno, Nevada.
-The lease for our quartz mine in Tacoma, Washington expires in February 2027, with additional options to renew.
-The lease for our silica quartz mine site in Reno, Nevada expires in January 2024.
-We also own property in Victorville, California which could be mined for silica.
-As of 30 April 2023, we have not begun to mine this site and have no immediate plans to do so.
+In North America, we lease a silica quartz mine site near our Tacoma, Washington facility that is being actively mined.
+We have contracted with a third-party mining company to perform the mining operations at that site, including providing the labor and equipment for the mining work.
+The lease for our quartz mine in Washington expires in February 2027, with additional options to renew.
+We also lease a silica quartz mine site in Nevada, maintain leases on various properties in Texas that would permit us to mine silica quartz and own property in California which could be mined for silica.
+As of 30 April 2024, other than the site in Washington, we are not mining at the Nevada, Texas or California sites and have no immediate plans to do so.

 As a mine operator in the US, we are required by Section 1503(a) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), and rules promulgated by the SEC implementing that section of the Dodd-Frank Act, to provide certain information concerning mine safety violations and other regulatory matters concerning the operation of our mines.
-During fiscal year 2023, we did not receive any notices, citations, orders, legal action or other communication from the US Department of Labor's Mine Safety and Health Administration that would necessitate additional disclosure under Section 1503(a) of the Dodd-Frank Act.
+During fiscal year 2024, we did not receive any notices, citations, orders, legal action or other communication from the US Department of Labor's Mine Safety and Health Administration that would necessitate additional disclosure under Section 1503(a) of the Dodd-Frank Act.
 Similarly, we have not experienced any mining-related fatalities in our mining operations.
 There are currently no pending legal actions before the Federal Mine Safety and Health Review Commission related to our mining operations.